Choudhry18/RealEstate_dashboard/DOC.md

 - **INVESTMENT**: Questions about investment potential, ROI, or value
 - **MARKET**: Questions about market trends, predictions, or conditions

-This classification uses a lightweight model (`gpt-4o-mini`) to efficiently route questions to the appropriate specialized prompt.
+This classification uses a lightweight model (`gpt-4o-mini`) by OpenAI to efficiently route questions to the appropriate specialized prompt.

 ```javascript
 const classifierPrompt = PromptTemplate.fromTemplate(`